 3. Work as Learning

 Opportunities for work experiences are important, and not just as ways of testing career interests and building networks.
-The learning that happens through work—be it internships, community service, campus jobs, or outside employment—is as valuable as what you learn in the classroom.
+The learning that happens through work — be it internships, community service, campus jobs, or outside employment — is as valuable as what you learn in the classroom.
 Find a college or university where these spheres are intentionally connected and where reflection on work is woven throughout your studies.

 4. Demonstrated Commitment to Equity-Minded Practices

 Much attention has been given (rightly) in recent years to educational outcomes, to quantifying the value of a college degree.
-Employability and income—the very things elite institutions secure through name and networks—rise, unsurprisingly, to the top, as seen in the Department of Education’s College Scorecard initiative.
+Employability and income — the very things elite institutions secure through name and networks — rise, unsurprisingly, to the top, as seen in the Department of Education’s College Scorecard initiative.
 But what a good education enables, what it teaches us about how to learn, what and who it propels us to become, is much harder to fix, measure, or monetize and so is left (wrongly) outside of the frame.

-My advice, then, as we go fully into this year’s admissions cycle, is to choose a college or universities that see education as the personal and social good it is meant to be.
+My advice, then, as we go fully into this year’s admissions cycle, is to choose a college or university that sees education as the personal and social good it is meant to be.
 We talk a lot about what is broken in higher education in this country.
 And much is, not the least of which is the flawed notion of meritocracy Selingo’s book reconfirms.
 But opportunities for transformative learning nonetheless abound.
 You should find them.

 More to Read: